vectorgraphics/v3d/V3DSpecs.md

 In this section, the specification of the content described does not include the type number, that is, it is assumed the type number is already processed and known.

-### Bezier Patche
+### Bezier Patch

 Each [Bezier Patch](https://en.wikipedia.org/wiki/B%C3%A9zier_surface]) contains

 1. `TRIPLEx16`: Control points of Bezier patches, where each corresponds to the 16 Bezier control points.
 2. `UINT`: Center index.
-This corresponds to the index of an array of center points if index is `>0`.
+This corresponds to the index of an array of center points if index is `> 0`.
 If Index is zero, denotes there is no center point associated with this object.
 3. `UINT`: Material index.
 This is the index of the material array `Material` where `Material[i]` is the material of this object.

 ### Bezier Triangle

 Each [Bezier Triangle](https://en.wikipedia.org/wiki/B%C3%A9zier_surface]) contains

-1. `TRIPLEx10`: Control points of Bezier triangles, where each corresponds to the 9 Bezier control points.
+1. `TRIPLEx10`: Control points of Bezier triangles, where each corresponds to the 10 Bezier control points.
 2. `UINT`: Center index.
-This corresponds to the index of an array of center points if index is `>0`.
+This corresponds to the index of an array of center points if index is `> 0`.
 If Index is zero, denotes there is no center point associated with this object.
 3. `UINT`: Material index.
 This is the index of the material array `Material` where `Material[i]` is the material of this object.

 ### Bezier Patch (Color)